integreat-io/integreat-transformers/README.md

 ### `date`

-Tries its best at transforming the given value to a date, or returns `undefined`.
+Going forward – from a service, `date` will try its best at transforming the given value to a date, or it returns `undefined`.
+In reverse – to a service, it will format the date according to a given `format`.

 - Dates are untouched, unless its an invalid date, which will return `undefined`
 - Numbers are treated as milliseconds since epoc (midnight 1970-01-01), unless